not-coded/cts-8a-parity/README.md

 # CTS 8a Parity

-Provides some useful Combat Test 8(a) features (that were removed in CTS 8b) for Combat Test 8c.
+Provides some useful Combat Test 8(a) features (that were removed in CTS 8b or CTS 8c) for Combat Test 8c.

 ### Features
-- None yet!
-(Bedrock Bridging is planned)
+- 100% Accurate Bedrock Bridging

 ### Requirements